CV for Dr. Barry Sears

 Timeline for Dr. Barry Sears

 Dr. Barry Sears is a leading authority on the dietary control of hormonal and inflammatory responses and is considered the founder of anti-inflammatory nutrition.
 A former research scientist at the Boston University School of Medicine and the Massachusetts Institute of Technology, Dr. Sears has dedicated his research efforts over the past 40 years to the study of lipids.
-He is the author of more than 40 scientific publications and holds 14 U.S. Patents in the areas of intravenous drug delivery systems and hormonal regulation for the treatment of cardiovascular disease.
+He is the author of more than 45 scientific publications and holds 14 U.S. Patents in the areas of intravenous drug delivery systems and the hormonal regulation for the treatment of cardiovascular disease.

-A turning point in his research occurred in 1982.
-That year the Nobel Prize in Medicine was awarded for discoveries of the role that specialized hormones, known as eicosanoids, play in the development of cardiovascular disease, diabetes, autoimmune diseases, cancer, and neurological disorders.
+A turning point in his research occurred in 1982 when the Nobel Prize in Medicine was awarded for discoveries of the role that specialized hormones, known as eicosanoids, play in the development of cardiovascular disease, diabetes, autoimmune diseases, cancer, and neurological disorders.
 Since eicosanoids are only generated from dietary fat, Dr. Sears reasoned that one could apply intravenous drug delivery principles to nutrition in order to control these exceptionally powerful hormonal responses with laser-like precision.
 In essence, his approach treats food as if it were a drug.